 Junior Year Program in English (JYPE)

-The main purpose of this program is to offer an opportunity for students to take science, engineering, and education courses at Tohoku University, without having to attain the Japanese language proficiency that would be necessary to take the same courses in Japanese.
+The main purpose of this program is to offer an opportunity for students to take science, engineering, and agriculture courses at Tohoku University, without having to attain the Japanese language proficiency that would be necessary to take the same courses in Japanese.
 All lectures are given in English and course credit will be given by the standards for the equivalent courses offered in Japanese.

 Each semester consists of 15 weeks of class work.
 Two credits are given for most of the lecture courses that meet once a week for 90 minutes.
 The Japanese language classes meet four times a week and 4 credits are given.
 Participation in the activities of a research group counts 5 credits for the Individual Research Training (IRT) course each semester, which is a required course.
 Students are required to take a total of 13 credits including 5 credits from their faculty’s Individual Research Training course each semester.

 Cooperative Laboratory Study Program (COLABS)

 COLABS students are required to take the course of Individual Research Training in Lab (IRTLab).
-IRTLab offers four categories, each of which as different "Total School Hours".
+IRTLab offers four categories, each of which has different "Total School Hours".
 For example, "IRTLab 4" requires full School hours (750 hours per semester or 50 hours per week) for 30 European Credit Transfer System (ECTS).
 Certificate of completion of COLABS will be awarded to the students who earn 30 ECTS Equivalent or more in each semester including the ECTS Equivalent of IRTLab.
 More detailed information on these courses is available on the COLABS website.